yue-xie/yue-xie.github.io/_pages/about.md

 ## News

+Sep 17, 2025: Our work on Tackling High-Dimensional Nonconvex Stochastic Optimization via Stochastic First-Order Methods with Non-smooth Proximal Terms and Variance Reduction has been on arXiv [link](https://arxiv.org/abs/2509.13992).
+This work includes significant improvement over the previous one [link](https://arxiv.org/abs/2406.19475) in many aspects.
+Behind the improved outcomes are persistent exploration motivated by pursuit of math completeness, and invaluable disucssions with ingenious scholars.
+I personally like the work and the story behind it very much.

 Jun 12, 2025: Our work on Resolution of l1-norm Minimization via Two-metric Adaptive Projection Method has been submitted!
 Click [here](https://arxiv.org/abs/2504.12260) for the arXiv version.

 Sep 29, 2024: Our work on Stochastic First-Order Methods with Non-smooth and Non-Euclidean Proximal Terms for Nonconvex High-Dimensional Stochastic Optimization has been submitted and under 2nd round review of Mathematical Programming!
 Click [here](https://arxiv.org/abs/2406.19475) for the arXiv version.